Are you planning to visit Uruguay? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Uruguay.

 Electricity in Uruguay

-In Uruguay the power plugs and sockets are of type C, F, I and L. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Uruguay the power plug sockets are of type C, F, I and L. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Uruguay?

-In Uruguay the power plugs and sockets are of type C, F, I and L. Check out the following pictures.
+In Uruguay the power plug sockets are of type C, F, I and L. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, F, I and L.

 - Your appliances with plug A don't fit socket C, F, I or L.